 Lina CHOI, Fellow I.D.T.A.
 (C.W.)
 (Highly Commended) (U.K.) Founder, Choreographer, Head Instructor, Chairman of the Hong Kong Line Dancing Association.
 Lina's success as a line dancing instructor and choreographer is a far cry from her early days growing up in Fujian, China.
 Born into a very traditional Chinese family, Lina's exposure to dancing was limited only to school production, and her dream of training to become a career dancer after graduating from high school never materialized because of her move to Hong Kong with her family in 1962.
 Lina got married shortly afterwards and became so preoccupied with her husband's family business that she had no time to think about dancing.
 Nevertheless, her love for it had always remained in her heart, and in 1992 when she and her husband and two sons immigrated to Auckland, New Zealand her childhood dream became reality.
 During her six years there she studied English for the first time, and jumped at the chance to enroll in ballroom and line dancing classes, both of which she excelled at.
 Returning to Hong Kong in early 1998, Lina began teaching and promoting traditional line dancing to the local community.

 Through consistent hard work and dedication, this hobby soon became a full time professional commitment.
 Over the years, Lina's professionalism in this field has commanded considerable respect and recognition both locally and abroad.
 She has been interviewed regularly by the local press, with articles published about her contribution to Line Dancing in the ¡§South China Morning Post¡¨, ¡§Sing Tao Supplement¡¨, ¡§Sing Tao¡¨, ¡§TVB Magazine¡¨, ¡§Parents Magazine¡¨, ¡§Hong Kong Economic Times¡¨, "Next Magazine", plus several other Chinese publications.
 She was also interviewed by ¡§The China Press¡¨ in Ipoh, Malaysia in June 2004 at an instructors¡¦ workshop.
-Several articles on Lina's involvement with The Hong Kong Line Dancing Association have also appeared in the UK Line Dancer Magazine / International Supplement in 2005 and 2006.
+Several articles on Lina's involvement with The Hong Kong Line Dancing Association have also appeared in the UK Line Dancer Magazine / International Supplement numerous times over the years.

 Since the inception of the Hong Kong Line Dancing Association in 1998, Lina has been an active participant in numerous promotional and fund raising events.
 Lina's first major and most memorable occasion was a promotional event for local sports and family fitness activities, organized by the Hong Kong Sports Development Board in October / November 1998.
 At a time when line dancing was still in its infancy in Hong Kong, Lina and a group of her students were invited to demonstrate and teach a few dances to the general public.
 The event was a huge success in raising the awareness and popularity of line dancing among the local community.

 The scope of Lina's promotional activities has been wide and varied.
 Apart from public performances organized by the Leisure and Cultural Services Department and various District Affairs associations, many in Hong Kong have witnessed her talent elsewhere.
-She has introduced the art of traditional line dancing to several private clubs, such as the Hong Kong Jockey Club, the Macau Jockey Club, the Chinese Recreation Club, and the Craigengower Cricket club.
+She has introduced the art of traditional line dancing to several private clubs, such as the Hong Kong Jockey Club, the Macau Jockey Club, the Chinese Recreation Club, the Craigengower Cricket club and The Helena May.
 Other organizations include tertiary institutions such as the University of Hong Kong and the Hong Kong Polytechnic University; Hong Kong Institute of Vocational Education (Shatin); various Primary and Secondary Schools; Junior Chamber of Commerce; St. John's Ambulance, YMCA, YWCA; South China Athletic Association; Hong Kong Physical Fitness Association; Women and Sport Commission (Hong Kong China Olympic Sports Committee); Hong Kong Girl Guides Association; various Women's Business Associations; Churches, Senior Citizens homes, and community centres.
-As an avid supporter of charitable organizations, Lina and her students have performed in fund raising events organized by the Community Chest, Tsunami Victims Relief Fund and Lifeline Express Foundation.
+As an avid supporter of charitable organizations, Lina and her students have performed in fund raising events organized by the Community Chest, Tsunami Victims Relief Fund, Lifeline Express Foundation and the Regeneration Society.

 Lina's professional credits also include radio interviews and appearances on the local television scene (TVB and Cable TV).
 In 2002, a 10-part series on Line Dances instructed by Lina was filmed and aired on TVB.